 Block Others

 People with social anxiety or autism can find it difficult to be near people in public situations.
-A psychiatric service dog can therefore be trained to keep their owner protected from other people by placing their body close to him or her.
-Alternatively, they can block other people from their handler by placing their body in strategic places.
+A psychiatric service dog can be trained to protect their owner from other people by placing their body close to him or her.
+Alternatively, placing their bodies strategically can block other people from their handlers.

 Prevent Choking

-Psychiatric service dogs can also be specially trained to deal with emergency situations such as choking.
-If someone is lying on the ground and repeatedly vomiting, for instance, the dog can be trained to clear the handler’s airway and fetch them a water bottle.
+Psychiatric service dogs can also be specially trained to deal with emergencies such as choking.
+If someone is lying on the ground and repeatedly vomiting, the dog can be trained to clear the handler’s airway and fetch them a water bottle.

 Identify Hallucinations